emmorystump/Microtubule-Tracking/README.md

 # Microtubule
 CSE554 Final Project

+Notes:
+* Use OpenCV for video processing frame by frame

 Required Features:
 * Allow a user to upload a video
 * Ability to select a microtubule which the user would like to track by clicking on both ends of the microtubule